activeguild/grpc-json-mock/README.md

 # Introduction

-- This is a mock of grpc used for javascript development
+- A GRPC mock server for front-end development.
-- Can have multiple entry points
+- Multiple APIs are supported.
-- Supports the following methods
+- Supports the following APIs
   - unary
   - serverStreming
   - clientStreming